Fall 2020 Semester

 We encourage you to review these options and the training available for each solution above.

 Yes.
 All class sessions must be recorded, with audio transcripts, whether you use Zoom or another platform.
 Zoom is already set to transcribe video recordings.
-If you wish to check your settings, here is a CET Document that shows you how to do that.
+If you wish to check your settings, there is a CET Document that shows you how to do this.

-During the COVID-19 mitigation efforts around the country, faculty and students have been displaced, and some do not have access to the typical support structures they need to teach or take their courses.
-With the “Stay Home” restrictions, many of us are facing new challenges that make it difficult for everyone to be present at the same time for a live (synchronous) class.
-These challenges include: caregiving responsibilities, unstable or inaccessible internet connections, time zone differences, and unfortunately illness.
+Due to the COVID-19 pandemic, faculty and students have been displaced, and some do not have access to the typical support structures they need to teach or take their courses.
+Many of us are facing new challenges that make it difficult for everyone to be present at the same time for a live (synchronous) class.
+These challenges include caregiving responsibilities, unstable or inaccessible internet connections, time zone differences and illness.
 Equally important is our commitment to providing an equitable learning experience for our students who need accommodations.

 There are two things we all can and must do to address this: